 For a bank you don’t use, it makes sense to close your account.
 Perhaps you just found much better companies, or you can’t justify a monthly fee for the services received.
 Or you didn’t get a good experience with customer support.

 Luckily, you’re not trapped to stay with your bank forever.
-Unless you have some pending payments, you can close an account in as little as five minutes.
+Unless you have some pending payments, you can close a bank account in five minutes or less.

 But before you do it, you must take two facts into account.